Alfredo Marañon: Political career

-Marañon started his political career in 1964, when he became municipal councillor in Sagay.
+Marañon started his political career in 1964, when he became a municipal councilor of Sagay.
 He later served as vice mayor and eventually mayor of Sagay, a post held previously by his older brother, the late Gov. Joseph G. Marañon.
 He assumed office as Governor of Negros Occidental on June 30, 2010, implementing the Negros First! strategic development plan for the province.
 Negros First! seeks to optimize the potentials of Negros Occidental as an agricultural province to ensure food sufficiency and agricultural productivity as well as generate livelihood for the poor and marginalized.
 His term in office ended in 2019.